prudhvitella/terraform-provider-infoblox/README.md

 # [Terraform](https://github.com/hashicorp/terraform) Infoblox Provider

-The Inflbox provider is used to interact with the resources supported by Infoblox.
+The Infoblox provider is used to interact with the resources supported by Infoblox.
 The provider needs to be configured with the proper credentials before it can be used.